mendix/docs/content/en/docs/releasenotes/studio-pro/windows-service.md

 **Release date: December 18, 2023**

 * We now sign all Mendix Service Console executables and libraries, next to the main executable and the installer file (excluding third-party libraries).
-* We changed the default installation directory for the Service Console to the 64 bits program files directory (usually C:\Program Files) instead of the 32 bits directory (usually C:\Program Files (x86)), as the Service Console actually runs 64 bits when the OS supports this.
+* We changed the default installation directory for the Service Console to the 64-bit program files directory (which is usually *C:\Program Files*), instead of the 32-bit directory (which is usually *C:\Program Files (x86)*), as the Service Console actually runs 64 bits when the OS supports this.
-* We added the `NoService` parameter to the `Start-MxApp` cmdlet which will cause the cmdlet to start the app as a local process instead of as a service.
+* We added the `NoService` parameter to the `Start-MxApp` cmdlet, which will cause the cmdlet to start the app as a local process instead of as a service.
 * The `Stop-MxApp` cmdlet will now stop apps if they are started as a local process and as a service.

 ### 4.7.2